-Furthermore, employees in groups (1) and (2) cannot hold ownership interests, or options to ownership interests, directly or indirectly, in any company that does or seeks to do business with Equinor if the employee can exert influence on business decisions related to such company.
+The CEO, executive vice presidents and senior vice presidents and employee representatives on the board of Equinor ASA shall register their direct ownership interests in other companies.
+This information must be kept updated and verified once a year.
+It is not necessary to register shares in securities funds or shares in Equinor ASA.
+Furthermore, persons in these groups cannot hold ownership interests, or options to ownership interests, directly or indirectly, in any company that does or seeks to do business with Equinor if they can exert influence on business decisions related to such company.
 The same applies to companies that are competitors to Equinor.
 This prohibition does not apply to ownership interests in securities funds or shares in Equinor ASA.

-- Ensure you have the required approval before accepting a directorship or material assignment for another company. - Note the special requirements for registration of directorships for certain employees. - Note the special prohibition of ownership interests in other companies for certain employees.
+- Ensure you have the required approval before accepting an external directorship, secondary employment, or other material assignments. - Ensure that registered information regarding directorships and ownership interests is kept updated. - Note the special prohibition of ownership interests in other companies for certain employees.